agarbuno/distributions/README.md

 <!-- badges: end -->

-The goal of `distributions` is to have a standard collection of objects to define random variables in `R`.
+The goal of `distributions` is to have a standard collection of objects that define random variables in `R`.
 The philosophy of this package follows the same principles found in [Numpy](https://numpy.org/doc/stable/reference/random/index.html) or [Julia](https://juliastats.org/Distributions.jl/stable/).
-That is, the emphasis is having an object representing an a random variable for which we can query according to our interests.
-For example, to evaluate the density function or generate random numbers.
+That is, the emphasis is having an object representing a random variable for which we can query according to our interests.
+For example, we could evaluate the density function or generate random numbers.

 This is mainly done to avoid the typical `R` syntax of the family of